wryan14/etdisu/README.md

 etdisu
 =========

-This project is a commandline tool that transforms ProQuest XML files into BePress compatible metadata.
+Etdisu is a command-line tool that transforms ProQuest XML files into BePress compatible metadata.

 Prerequisites
 -------------